 One common mistake in setting up meeting rooms is the lack of an effective booking system for employees to use.
 Without one, rooms go unused, people scramble for space, meetings for two people are conducted in huge conference rooms, and no one knows when rooms are in use.
 A room booking system gets rid of all these headaches.

-Services like Robin and Joan help mitigate these issues, by linking its booking software to Google and Outlook calendars.
-You'll be able to see which rooms are available, avoid booked rooms that attendants don't show up for, and receive suggestions for rooms that meet your meeting requirements.
+Services like Robin help mitigate these issues, by linking its booking software to Google and Outlook calendars.
+Robin allows for easy viewing of available rooms and displays suggestions for rooms that meet your meeting requirements.
 This cuts down on wasted meeting space, creating a more efficient use of your office space.

 Regardless of how elaborate your meeting room setup is, it relies on the Internet for everything to work well.
 With smart TV's, laptops, video conferencing software, and other Internet-connected devices running in meetings, there are a ton of devices that will be operating on the same network.